varnishcache/varnish-cache/doc/sphinx/tutorial/sizing_your_cache.rst

    tool.
 If you have a lot of LRU activity then your cache is evicting objects due to space constraints and you should consider increasing the size of the cache.

+Be aware that every object that is stored also carries overhead that is kept outside the actually storage area.
+So, even if you specify -s malloc,16G varnish might actually use **double** that.
+Varnish has a overhead of about 1k per object.
+So, if you have lots of small objects in your cache the overhead might be significant.